Skip to content

 IFP Motion Solutions Inc. is a distributor of hydraulic power units and automation systems.
 They specialize in field service, repairs, engineering and electronic integration.
 They provide a complete line of industrial and mobile hydraulics and pneumatics.

-Cedar Rapids, IA
+Cedar Rapids, Iowa

 IMI plc, the specialist engineering company, designs, manufactures and services highly engineered products that control the precise movement of fluids.
 Its innovative technologies, built around valves and actuators, enable vital processes to operate safely, cleanly, efficiently and cost effectively.

-Rockford, IL
+Rockford, Illinois

 Program Essentials